bantolov/RhetosWorkshop/Day2/day2.md

 The Domain Object Model (DOM) is a set of C# classes that implement the application's business logic and control the application's data.
-Rhetos generates the object model from the application's DSL model (from the .rhe scripts) and compiles it to ServerDom dlls.
+Rhetos generates the object model from the application's DSL model (from the .rhe scripts) and compiles it to ServerDom DLLs.

 This article helps developers to understand the generated classes and methods, because we can use them to implement new business features,